abhisheksr01/azure-terraform-workshop/README.md

 2. application-infra directory:

-   Contains terraform code for provisioning a VM & associated infra components for deploying a simple application.
+   Contains terraform code for provisioning a VM & associated infrastructure components for deploying a simple application.

+## Setting up your workstation

+- Choose your preferred IDE (VSCode or IntelliJ) and install Terraform Plugin
+- Install [TFEnv](https://github.com/tfutils/tfenv) and ensure you have Terraform `1.5.0` version installed.
+  It's recommended that we lock the terraform version.
+  > Demo what will happen when developers uses different version of terraform cli.

 ## Setting Up Bootstrap Infrastructure

-Bootstrap Infrastructure refers to the essential infrastructure resources that are necessary during the initial provisioning phase and ideally remain unchanged or require infrequent modifications.
+Bootstrap Infrastructure refers to the essential infrastructure resources that are necessary during the initial provisioning phase and ideally remains unchanged or require infrequent modifications.

 ### What resources are considered as Bootstrap?